-Diaper rash should be placed in the top neonatal diseases.
+Diaper rash should be placed among the top neonatal diseases.
 Almost all babies have suffered from diaper rash, and you and I are probably one of them.

-Diaper Rash is also called red bottom, common skin disease in babies.
+Diaper Rash is also called red bottom, a common skin disease in babies.
 It appears where the diapers wrap up.
-Your baby’s skin sores, looks red and tender.
+Your baby’s skin sores look red and tender.
 It usually gets better with some simple changes in diapering.

 What Is Symptom of Diaper Rash?

 With a diaper rash, your baby’s bottom looks red and tender in the diaper area.
 You may find it in the buttocks, thighs, and even genitals.